kepelrs/nestjs-prisma-crud/docs/docs/access-control-module/custom-policy.md

 This is extremely useful when a user must be granted access to only a subset of records from a given table.
 This method ensures that we scope the client's access while not breaking the requested sorting/filtering/pagination.

-Bellow is a policy that only retrieves non-draft `parties` from the database.
+Below is a policy that only retrieves non-draft `parties` from the database.
 The highlighted `additionalConstraints` can be any [prisma filter object](https://www.prisma.io/docs/reference/api-reference/prisma-client-reference#filter-conditions-and-operators) .

 #### Implementation